aseprite/aseprite/INSTALL.md

 [Google depot tools](https://storage.googleapis.com/chrome-infra/depot_tools.zip)
 and uncompress it in some place like `C:\deps\depot_tools`.

+It's recommended to compile Skia with Clang to get better performance.
+So you will need to [download Clang](http://releases.llvm.org/7.0.0/LLVM-7.0.0-win64.exe), and install it on a folder like `C:\deps\llvm` (a folder without whitespaces).

 Open a [developer command prompt](https://docs.microsoft.com/en-us/dotnet/framework/tools/developer-command-prompt-for-vs) or command line (`cmd.exe`) and call: